nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Use case 04: Add a class group**

+**Preconditions: The module that the class group will be added to already exists.**

 **MSS**

 1. TA requests to add a new class group with the specified details.